AVEVA/AVEVA-Samples-PI-System/PI-System-Deployment-Samples/AWS/README.md

 1. Click **Storage** > **S3** on the [Amazon S3 console](https://s3.console.aws.amazon.com/s3/) to access the list of S3 buckets for your AWS account.
 2. Click **Create bucket** to create an S3 bucket and name it with a *BucketName*, such as `s3bucket-osideploymentsamples-username`.
 For instructions, see the [Amazon S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).
 Record the *BucketName*.
 You will need it when filling out the AWS template.
 Take care as *BucketName* is case-sensitive!
 2. Click **Create folder** to create a folder in this bucket and name it with a *FolderName* such as `DeploymentSample` into which you will upload the files.
 Record the *FolderName*.
 You will need it when filling out the AWS template.
-3. Separately, browse onto the OSIsoft GitHub repository for AWS [here](https://github.com/osisoft/OSI-Samples-PI-System/tree/master/PI-System-Deployment-Samples/AWS).
+3. Separately, browse onto the OSIsoft GitHub repository for AWS [here](https://github.com/osisoft/OSI-Samples-PI-System).
-4. Click **Download as Zip** to download the contents of this GitHub repository, and select the target location on your local machine.
+4. Click **Clone or download** and then **Download as Zip** to download the contents of this GitHub repository, and select the target location on your local machine.
 5. Extract the contents of this zip file onto your local machine.
-Take note of this location as you will need to upload a local copy of the `DSMasterStack.template` in the `template` folder in a later step.
+Take note of the **PI-System-Deployment-Samples/AWS** folder location as you will need to upload a local copy of the `DSMasterStack.template` in the `template` folder in a later step.
-5. Upload the extracted contents into the newly-created folder in your S3 bucket.
+5. Upload the extracted contents in the **PI-System-Deployment-Samples/AWS** folder into the newly-created folder in your S3 bucket.

    > **TIP:** Some users who have adblock extensions installed on their browser have reported errors when uploading the Active Directory scripts.
 Temporarily disabling the adblock extension fixes this problem.